 As a testing ground, the team at Tracetest has implemented a sample instrumented API around the PokeAPI.

-The idea is to have a microservice-divided system that behaves like a typical scenario by having async processes (RabbitMQ), cache layers (Redis), database storage (Postgres), and simple CRUD interfaces for Pokemons.
+The idea is to have a microservice-divided system that behaves like a typical scenario by having async processes (RabbitMQ and Kafka), cache layers (Redis), database storage (Postgres) and simple CRUD interfaces for Pokemons.

-With this, users can get familiar with the Tracetest tool by focusing on creating assertions, visualizing the trace, and identifying the different data that comes from the Collector (Jaeger).
-Users will learn about basic instrumentation practices like what tools to use, what data to send, when, and what suggested standards need to be followed.
+With this, users can get familiar with the Tracetest tool by focusing on creating assertions, visualizing the trace and identifying the different data that comes from the Collector (Jaeger).
+Users will learn about basic instrumentation practices: what tools to use, what data to send, when, and what suggested standards need to be followed.

 - Source Code: https://github.com/kubeshop/pokeshop

 - Running on Kubernetes: Instructions

 We have three use cases that use each component of this structure and that can be observed via Open Telemetry and tested with Tracetest.
 Each one is triggered by an API call to their respective endpoint: